Business Man Looking at Chart

 • Best for: Most common private credit offering

-You can also invest in corporate loans which come in the form of cash-flow lending or venture debt.
+The next most common form of deal on Percent is corporate loans, which come in the form of cash-flow lending or venture debt.

 In cash-flow lending, well-established businesses with predictable cash flows borrow money to help expand operations, replenish inventory, or take on new projects.